-When you are in an organisation dealing with high volume big data analytics and have decided to move from on-premises to the cloud, there are important decisions that need to be made.
-You know that your requirements are broadly:
+When your organisation is dealing with high-volume big data analytics and has decided to move from on-premises to the cloud, there are important decisions that need to be made.
+You probably already know that your requirements are broadly:

 - A dependable single source-of-truth for your data.